kostasb100/low-cost-plant-based-meat-moisture-device/Recipe of the plant-based meat used/README.md

 - Negligible amounts of black pepper and paprika powder
 - Tap water

-## Ratio of ingredients used to prepare the plant-based meat loafs
+## Ratio of ingredients used to prepare the plant-based meat loaves

 | Ingredient           | Total ratio [%] | Water content [%]         |
 |----------------------|------------------|----------------------------|